mathworks-ref-arch/matlab-dockerfile/alternates/matlab-installer/README.md

 ### MATLAB ISO
 1. From the [MathWorks Downloads](https://www.mathworks.com/downloads/) page, select the desired version of MATLAB.
-1. Next to the text reading "I WANT TO:" click on the dropdown and select "Get ISOs and DMGs"
+1. Next to the text reading "I WANT TO:" click on the dropdown and select "Get ISOs and DMGs".
 1. Download the Linux ISO image for your desired release of MATLAB.
 1. Extract the ISO into the `matlab-install` subfolder of the cloned repository.
 1. The permissions are not setup correctly on files extracted from an ISO downloaded from MathWorks.
 To remedy this, run the following command from the `alternates/matlab-installer` folder in the repository: